Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Simulations

+{To be able to randomize the source location and study the effect of different reverberation times {and array apertures}, we first perform simulations based on simulated RIRs.}

-\subsection{Simulation Setup}
+\subsubsection{Simulation Setup}

-We simulate an NF and an FF scenario within shoe-box shaped rooms.
 The geometries of the simulated scenarios are illustrated in Fig. \ref{fig:nf_geom} and Fig. \ref{fig:ff_geom}, and the parameters relevant to computational complexity are summarized in Table \ref{tab:simparameters}.

 In the NF scenario, $M = 4$ microphones are placed near the corners of a room with dimensions $(4.9 \times 5.9 \times 3.5) \SI{}{m}$ at a height of \SI{3}{m} and in a distance of \SI{0.4}{m} to \SI{0.5}{m} to the walls.
-The three-dimensional search grid samples a volume of $(4 \times 5 \times 0.1) \SI{}{m}$ and lies below the microphones at around a height of \SI{1.5}{m}.
-Its spatial resolution is \SI{3.33}{cm}, yielding $J = 73084$ candidate locations.
-In the FF scenario, a circular microphone array with $\SI{30}{cm}$ radius and $M = 6$ microphones is placed in the horizontal plane $\SI{10}{cm}$ below the ceiling and near the center of a room with dimensions $(6.5 \times 9 \times 4.5) \SI{}{m}$.
+The three-dimensional search grid samples a volume of $(4 \times 5 \times 0.1) \SI{}{m}$ and lies below the microphones around a height of \SI{1.5}{m}.
+Its spatial resolution is \SI{3.33}{cm}, yielding $J = 73084$ candidate locations. {Note that while a wider height range will commonly be required in practical applications, we here limit the range to keep simulations more tractable.} In the FF scenario, a circular microphone array with diameter {$\diameter = \{10,\, 20,\, 30,\, 40\}\SI{}{cm}$} and $M = 6$ microphones is placed in the horizontal plane $\SI{10}{cm}$ below the ceiling and near the center of a room with dimensions $(6.5 \times 9 \times 4.5) \SI{}{m}$.
 The two-dimensional search grid samples the polar and azimuth angle of the candidate locations and covers the lower half-sphere with zenith and azimuth direction along the third (i.e., the vertical) and the second room dimension.
 The angular resolution is 2$^\circ$, yielding $J = 8101$ candidate locations.

 In both scenarios, a single source is placed in $512$ randomly selected locations, which are not restricted to be on the search grid.
 In the NF scenario, the random locations are restricted to be inside the volume spanned by the search grid.
 In the FF scenario, the distance of the source to the center of the microphone array is restricted to be at least $\SI{2}{m}$.